 Joe Biden says he's running for president, in video announcing bid

-Ending months of speculation, former Vice President Joe Biden announced Thursday he is launching his third presidential campaign, instantly joining the race as an early frontrunner among more than a dozen major Democratic candidates seeking to deny President Trump a second term.
+Ending months of speculation, former Vice President Joe Biden announced Thursday he is launching his third presidential campaign.
+Instantly joining the race as an early frontrunner, the former vice president and more than a dozen major Democratic candidates seek to deny President Trump a second term.

+"We are in the battle for the soul of this nation," he said in the nearly four-minute long video.
+"If we give Donald Trump eight years in the White House he will forever and fundamentally alter the character of this nation.
+And I cannot stand by and watch that happen."

+Unlike most of his competitors who only mentioned President Trump in passing when they announced their candidacies, Biden used his video to cast the race as a battle with Mr. Trump for the very soul and character of the country, calling him out by name.

 Biden announced his bid in a video released on social media.
 He is expected to hold a fundraiser Thursday evening in Philadelphia and hold his first formal campaign event in Pittsburgh on Monday.
 In his appeal to voters, Biden recounted the president's response to the violent white supremacist protests in Charlottesville, Virginia two years ago.